Stop making 7 dog socialization mistakes to protect your dog

 For most dogs, socializing with strangers is difficult and stressful.
 It’s like forcing a shy person to spend time with an outgoing person.
 Or worse, to hang out at a crowded party where they don’t know anyone.

 Start slowly.
-Perhaps introduce your dog to a friend or neighbor’s dog before you toss them into the mix at the dog park.
+Perhaps introduce your dog to a friend’s or neighbor’s dog before you toss them into the mix at the dog park.

 But puppies need to be socialized while they are young.
 Waiting too long can produce a nervous, fearful dog.
-You can socialize older dogs, but the process gets more difficult as the dog ages.
+You can socialize older dogs, but the process becomes more difficult as they age.

 Consider a child who doesn’t get to spend time with other children until he’s 10, 15, or even 20.
 He most likely will be uncomfortable and awkward because he doesn’t understand social cues or know how to make conversation.